Training course: Tuning In – To Learning and Youthpass

 – To give practical support to document and formulate the learning outcomes.

-These objectives will be addressed from the perspective of the participants themselves as learners, as well as in their role as facilitators of the learning of the young people they work with.
+These intentions will be addressed from the perspective of the participants themselves as learners, as well as in their role as facilitators of the learning of the young people they work with.
 Participants will explore and experience a wide variety of methods and tools around learning, reflection, peer-learning, competence development and formulating learning outcomes.
 We will look into the evidence about competence development in youth work; insights and ideas about how people learn will challenge us to rethink learning and the facilitation of learning.

-The target group of the course:
+The TARGET GROUP of the course:

 – Able to use English as a working and learning language;